 The symptoms associated with Tylenol induced liver injury can take several days to appear, even in severe cases.
 They may also be non-specific and mimic flu symptoms, making them even harder to identify.

 Infants and children: Products designed specifically for children (such as Children’s Tylenol and Infants’ Tylenol) contain acetaminophen in different strengths.
-Liquid formulations designed for use in infants and toddlers are usually stronger (more concentrated).
+Liquid formulations designed for infants and toddlers are usually stronger (more concentrated).
 Those designed for older children are generally less concentrated.
-Failure to distinguish between the two strengths can result in accidental overdose for younger children and infants.
+Failure to distinguish between the two strengths can cause accidental overdose for younger children and infants.